 Do I Need an Estate Plan?
 Why Is Estate Planning Important?

 Estate planning is not one of American’s top priorities.
-64% of Americans have not had a will prepared.
+According to a 2016 CNBC poll, 64% of Americans have not had a will prepared.
 Half of those surveyed either feel they do not need a will or they just have not found the time to make one.

 You may be asking yourself, “Who needs estate planning?
 Do I need estate planning?
 If so, do I need an estate planning attorney?”